NHSDigital/nhs-notify-web-cms/docs/pages/about/about.md

 ### Plan how your messages will be sent

-Routing plans allow you to send messages to audiences more effectively and sometimes at lower costs.
+Message plans allow you to send messages to audiences more effectively and sometimes at lower costs.

-You can set up routing plans to:
+You can set up message plans to:

 - use certain templates for specific audiences
 - message a recipient with each channel in a specific order